26 killed as small plane crashes into homes in Congo

 GOMA, Congo (AP) — A small plane crashed into homes shortly after takeoff Sunday in Congo’s eastern city of Goma, killing 26 people, including the aircraft’s passengers and crew, as well as residents on the ground, the government of the central African nation said.

-The 19-seat Dornier 228-200, owned by private carrier Busy Bee, was headed to Beni, about 350 kilometers (220 miles) north of Goma, when it crashed in the Mapendo district near the airport in the North Kivu province, according to the government.
+The 19-seat Dornier 228-200, owned by private carrier Busy Bee, was headed to Beni, about 220 miles north of Goma, when it crashed in the Mapendo district near the airport in the North Kivu province, according to the government.

 Black smoke rose from the plane wreckage and destroyed homes as dozens of men tried to help with rescue efforts.
 The smoke cleared as the men carried bodies on stretchers and hundreds gathered at the site.